 The Sixth Edition represents the continued evolution of impairment evaluation.
 Many states require the use of the “most recent Edition” of the Guides either by statute or code.
 The most recent edition is the standard for U.S. Federal workers’ compensation cases (Federal Employee’s Compensation Act).
 This is the international standard used in Australia, Canada, Hong Kong, Korea, New Zealand, and South Africa.

 6thEdition.com — extensive resources for learning and using the Sixth Edition.

 ImpairmentCheck — 24/7 expert guidance on impairment ratings.

-The Sixth Edition applies both terminology from, and an analytical framework based on, the International Classification of Functioning, Disability and Health (ICF), to generate five impairment classes which permit the rating of the patient from no impairment to most severe.
+The Sixth Edition applies both terminologies, and an analytical framework based on the International Classification of Functioning, Disability, and Health (ICF), to generate five impairment classes that permit the rating of the patient from no impairment to most severe.
 A diagnosis-based grid has been developed for each organ system.
-The grid arranges commonly used ICD-9 diagnoses within the five classes of impairment severity, according to the consensus-based dominant criterion.
+The grid arranges commonly used ICD-9 diagnoses within the five classes of impairment severity according to the consensus-based dominant criterion.

 View an example of AMA Guides online training on the Sixth Edition.